apache/shardingsphere/document/current/content/manual/sharding-jdbc/usage/read-write-splitting.en.md

 </beans>
 ```

-### Use DataSource on spring
+### Use DataSource in Spring

-Just inject or configure data source to JPA, Hibernate orMyBatis.
+Inject DataSource to use; or configure DataSource in JPA, Hibernate or MyBatis to use.

 ```java
 @Resource
 private DataSource dataSource;
 ```

-More details please reference [configuration manual](/en/manual/sharding-jdbc/configuration/).
+For more detailed configurations, please refer to [Configuration Manual](/en/manual/sharding-jdbc/configuration/).